HybridShivam/Pokemon/README.md

 # Pokémon
  The highest quality Pokemon images.

+ Also it contains a smaller version of the data from PokeAPI for offline usage (Which I used in my web app).

  This repository will be available as a public host for the highest quality Pokemon Images.

  Sugimori Artwork to begin with.